Ken Anderson (quarterback): Professional career

-1981 was the reckoning for Anderson.
-In the Bengals opening game against the Seattle Seahawks, Anderson was intercepted twice in the first half and the Seahawks built up a 21–0 first quarter lead.
+The 1981 season was the reckoning for Anderson.
+In the Bengals' opening game against the Seattle Seahawks, Anderson was intercepted twice in the first half and the Seahawks built up a 21–0 first quarter lead.
 In the second half, with the Bengals trailing 21–10, Cincinnati coach Forrest Gregg benched Anderson and brought in third-string quarterback Turk Schonert (second-string quarterback Jack Thompson was injured at the time).
 With Schonert in command of the offense, the Bengals stormed back and won the game 27–21.
 Despite the benching, Anderson would start every game of the whole season.
 He threw for a career high 3,754 yards while having 29 touchdowns to ten interceptions while leading the league in touchdown/interception percentage along with passer rating (98.4).
-He also gained another 320 yards and one touchdown on the ground.
+Anderson also gained another 320 yards and one touchdown on the ground.
 This performance earned him both the Associated Press and Professional Football Writers of America NFL Most Valuable Player Awards and the NFL Comeback Player of the Year Award.
 The Bengals went 12–4 and won the AFC Central and the #1 seed in the American Football Conference.
 Anderson first faced the Buffalo Bills in the Divisional round.
-He went 14-of-21 for 192 yards with one touchdown as the Bengals narrowly outdueled the Bills 28–21, with Anderson's touchdown pass to Cris Collinsworth with 10:39 remaining being the winning score.
+He went 14-of-21 for 192 yards with one touchdown as the Bengals outdueled the Bills 28–21, with Anderson's touchdown pass to Cris Collinsworth with 10:39 remaining being the winning score.
 Anderson and the Bengals had their first postseason win and thus were slated to host the AFC Championship Game.
 Facing off against future Hall of Famer Dan Fouts and the San Diego Chargers, the game was referred to later as the Freezer Bowl, owing to conditions of −9 °F in Cincinnati on gameday.
 Anderson lived up to the challenge on the frozen tundra, passing 14-of-22 for 161 yards for two touchdowns as the Bengals led for the entire game and won 27–7 to win their first ever conference championship.
 In Super Bowl XVI, the Bengals played the San Francisco 49ers, now led by former coach Walsh in a matchup of the two best teams in the NFL.
 Anderson ended the first drive of the game with an interception, and the 49ers responded with a touchdown six minutes later.
-The Bengals committed two further turnovers that led to ten subsequent points as the 49ers roared to a 20-0 halftime lead.
+The Bengals committed two further turnovers that led to ten subsequent points as the 49ers roared to a 20–0 halftime lead.
 Anderson led them to a touchdown on the first drive of the second half.
 The Bengals tried to drive into the endzone midway through the third, but they were stuffed one yard short of the end zone that kept the score 20–7.
 Despite this, the Bengals made it 20–14 on a touchdown drive capped by an Anderson throw with ten minutes remaining.
 Five minutes later, trailing 23–14, Anderson threw an interception that led to a subsequent field goal for San Francisco.
-With two minutes left, Anderson did lead the Bengals on a touchdown drive of 74 yards, but by the time Anderson's throw to the end zone had occurred, there was just twenty seconds left as the 49ers hung on to win 26–21.
-Anderson had a solid performance, going 25-of-34 passes for 300 yards and two touchdowns and two interceptions while having fourteen rushing yards and a touchdown on five rushing attempts.
+With two minutes left, Anderson did lead the Bengals on a touchdown drive of 74 yards, but by the time Anderson's throw to the end zone had occurred, there were just twenty seconds left as the 49ers hung on to win 26–21.
+Anderson completed 25-of-34 passes for 300 yards and two touchdowns and two interceptions while having fourteen rushing yards and a touchdown on five rushing attempts.
 At the time, his 25 completions and 73.5% completion percentage were both Super Bowl records.